mk24934/lingyis-personal-website/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        If you would like to get in contact with me, feel free to fill out this form here or send an e-mail.
+        If you would like to get in contact with me, feel free to reach out via e-mail or Twitter.
       # Contact (add or remove contact options as necessary)
       email: mail@email.com
       # phone: 888 888 88 88